shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Fifty-two?
 There were at least 51 others?
 This is good, this is really good.
 There’s got to be something in here that she can use.
 It might even have a schematic.

 ‘Nic flipped to the next page.
 The heirloom’s name was prominently displayed on the top.
 A sketch of the heirloom took up the majority of the page, and a brief description and information section occupied the bottom space.
 But that page wasn’t about the heirloom that she was interested in.
-She flipped to the next page, and found more information about the same heirloom.
+She flipped to the next page and found more information about the same heirloom.
 With this level of detail for each heirloom, she was sure to find something useful.

 She flipped through all the pages, until she landed on something familiar: the green hat that Fisher wore.

 “This is what I wanted to show you!”
 Fisher grabbed the book, but held it close to ‘Nic.
 “Yesterday you were talking about how your boots turned you into a cat.
 This is the story of Quivester’s Feather, something that can also turn you into a cat.”
 Fisher removed his hat and stroked the red feather in it.
 “This feather isn’t it, by the way, it’s just a look-alike.”
 He flipped the page in the book to the history.
 “Around 100 years ago, there was a cat named Quivester…”

 “Quivester was a prince of the Cat Empire.
 However, he was only 5th in line for the throne, so he lived among the people.
-He learned their plights and cared about their problems.
+He learned about their plights and cared about their problems.
 He was caught several times sneaking gold out of the empire’s treasury to give to needy cats in their empire.

 “This continued for many years, until the King had had enough and had Quivester exiled from the empire.
 However, that didn’t stop him.
 He haunted the travel routes between the Cat Empire and the Wolf Nation, stealing food and supplies to keep himself fed.

 “He was a scourge and a plight upon both the cats and the wolves.
 Bounty hunters and guards were sent to apprehend him, but he slipped through the cracks every time.

 “That is until a wolf prince named Monassus stepped in.
 He found Quivester and managed to befriend him.
-However, instead of Monassus turning in Quivester, Quivester turned Monassus and they started working together.
+However, instead of Monassus turning in Quivester, Quivester turned Monassus, and they started working together.

 “And together, they were unstoppable.
 Both the Cat Empire and the Wolf Nation lost several royal supply wagons under their terror.
 The nations tried to stop them, but every effort failed.
 They eventually decided on new trade routes, which would take them years to develop.